Nikolas-Charalambidis/conference-talks/spring-one.md

 ### Rating ⭐⭐⭐☆☆
 - ✅ Interesting overview of upcoming versions and timing
-- ⛔ Missing examples of existing problems that new features would resolve
+- ⛔ Missing examples of existing problems that new features would resolve, 60% of the time is rather focused on terms than features